Carl Jung said, “Until you make the unconscious conscious, it will rule your life and you will call it fate.”

 Here’s what I believe.

 Nothing is purely by chance.
-Life is full of unexpected, life-changing opportunities and it is our job in this lifetime to say “YES”.
+Life is full of unexpected, life-changing opportunities and it is our job in this lifetime to say “HELL YEAH” to the things that matter to us and to the things that will add richness to our lives and the lives of others..
 Chart your course, be relentless in the pursuit of all of your passions but leave room for the mystery.
 Agree to be an active participant in the alchemical process of your unlimited potential!
 Be willing to let the experience drive the plan.
 Don’t be afraid to start out on the ground floor.
 Yesterday’s receptionists often become today’s CEO’s.

 As for the profession, stop feeding into fear!
 I’ve have been hearing about “the death of Audiology” for over 20 years.
 Why?
 Because the vultures want us to be scared.
 Tell the stories, lessons and truths of how Audiology changes lives.
 People will always want the “easy fix” but they need and crave more.
 Be awesomely OK with everything!!
 Learn to speak truth to BS, huddle up with your colleagues and get in the game.
 We are so much more powerful united.